corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

     - `newOwner`: the new owner of the asset, the buyer.
     -  A reference ID

 **Tx 2**: Since the encumbrance still lies on the AssetState from transaction one, the LockState must be released before the AssetState can finally be transferred to its new owner.
-Furthermore, the contract logic of the LockState requires the presents of a relevant ConsiderationState that defines valid payment of the AssetState, whether via the state itself of proof-of-payment elsewhere, potentially with the side state of the Receipts Pattern.
+Furthermore, the contract logic of the LockState requires the presence of a relevant ConsiderationState that defines valid payment of the AssetState, whether via the state itself of proof-of-payment elsewhere, potentially with the side state of the Receipts Pattern.

 b. *Analysis & Considerations*